galbiati/mtcnn/README.md

 - Inputs must be batched and in `(N, C, H, W)` format
 - Channel order should be RGB (watch out OpenCV users)

+### Model output structure
+Each item in a batch may have a variable number of output bounding boxes, so a tensor maintaining a batch axis cannot be used.
+Instead, the model `MTCNN` will output a *flattened matrix* with the following stucture:

+> Size: [num_boxes, 20]
+>
+> Each row is a single bounding box.
+>
+> Column 0 is batch index.
+>
+> Columns 1 - 4 are bounding box top left and bottom right coordinates.
+>
+> Column 5 is score for that box.
+>
+> Columns 6-10 are offset values
+>
+> Columns 10-20 are landmark coordinates (same order as output by `ONet`)

 ## Example
 ```python